-The loading capacity for total phosphorus is also presented in terms of daily pollutant loads of TP (pages 27 and 31 TMDL report).
+The loading capacity for total phosphorus is also presented in terms of daily pollutant loads of TP (pages 26-27 and 30 TMDL report).
 The TP TMDL is originally calculated as an annual load.
-Daily flushing rates were determined by first calculating the monthly discharge (using USGS formulas for Maine), then calculating the monthly load capacity and converting to daily loading capacity as a monthly average for each month of the year (daily loads range from 0.07 kg/day TP in August to 0.94 kg/day TP in April).
+Daily flushing rates are determined by first calculating the monthly discharge (using USGS formulas for Maine), then calculating the monthly load capacity and converting to daily loading capacity for each month of the year (daily loads range from 0.14 kg/day TP in August to 1.45 kg/day TP in May).

-Assessment: EPA Region I concludes that the loading capacity has been appropriately set at a level necessary to attain and maintain applicable water quality standards for Daigle Pond, and for downstream impaired waters (Daigle Brook and Cross Lake), as well.
+Assessment: EPA Region I concludes that the loading capacity has been appropriately set at a level necessary to attain and maintain applicable water quality standards for the lake.
 The TDML is based on a reasonable and widely accepted approach for establishing the relationship between pollutant loading and water quality in lakes.